composewell/streamly/design/optimization-guidelines.md

 optimizations.
 In some cases you may need an INLINE pragma to improve the performance.

+### How to debug non-fusing code?

+Strip down the code to a minimal version until it starts fusing and then start building it up from there adding more things incrementally.
+At each stage keep checking if the code is fusing.
+At some point it won't fuse.
+See what we added that made the code not fuse.
+Go through the guidelines above to check if we did something that that is not recommended.
+Or raise an issue for GHC to be fixed if possible.

-# GHC Optimizations
+# GHC Optimizations In Streamly

 There are three important levels of optimizations used in streamly:

-* CPS style stream representation (StreamK) to direct style (StreamD) and vice-versa using rewrite rules
+* CPS style stream representation (StreamK) to direct style (StreamD) conversion and vice-versa using rewrite rules
 * Stream fusion using case-of-case optimization in StreamD
 * foldr/build fusion using rewrite rules in StreamK